slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 "No one is more hated than he who speaks the truth."
 -- Plato [-427]*

-> *"The greatest enemy of the truth is not the lie, it's the lazy mind."
+> *"The greatest enemy of the truth is not the lie, it’s the lazy mind."
 -- Voltaire [1694]*

 > *"Truth prevails where opinions are free."